Wind-WindKids/winding/samples/sophieandwind/frost.md

 closed_door: spread, landscape-oriented
 --
 @left: page, text
-That evening, their easy trust — nothing between them, was gone
+Wind felt helpless.
+Their easy trust — nothing between them — was gone.

-Wind still tried — warm tea,
-her rose mug with “kindness” on it.
+He tried — warm tea with a flower smell, her rose mug with “kindness” on it.

 “Don’t move my stuff,” Sophie said, pointing to the bag.